-- Securely mount a 23 cm (9.125 in.) or longer section of 35 mm DIN rail, horizontally and centered in the desired space. - 2.
-Pull the two bottom mounting clips outward from the controller to the extended position (Figure 3).

-- Hang the controller on the DIN rail by the hooks at the top of the (DIN rail) channel on the back of the controller (Figure 3), and position the controller snugly against the DIN rail. - 4.
+- 1. Securely mount a 23 cm (9.125 in.) or longer section of 35 mm DIN rail, horizontally and centered in the desired space, so that the controller mounts in the position shown in Figure 2. - 2.
+Pull the two bottom mounting clips outward from the controller to the extended position (Figure ). - 3.
+Hang the controller on the DIN rail by the hooks at the top of the (DIN rail) channel on the back of the controller (Figure ), and position the controller snugly against the DIN rail. - 4.
 Push the bottom mounting clips inward (up) to secure the controller on the DIN rail.